grueneschweiz/wp-raisenow-community-plugin/readme.txt

 == Description ==

-Integrating the LEMA widget from [RaiseNow](https://raisenow.com/) could not be easier: Just install this plugin, edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the API-key provided from RaiseNow.
+Integrating the LEMA or TAMARO widget from [RaiseNow](https://raisenow.com/) could not be easier: Just install this plugin, edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the API-key provided from RaiseNow.
 That's it!

 You may want to **configure** the widgets style or inject some custom javascript?
 Just head over to the settings panel, the options page is waiting for you.

 **IMPORTANT:** You'll need to get a contract with [RaiseNow](https://raisenow.com/), before you can use this plugin.
 Once you've got the contract signed, [RaiseNow](https://raisenow.com/) will provide you your API-Key.

 == Installation ==

 Same as any other standard WordPress plugin.

 == Changelog ==

+= 1.4.0 =
+* Support to customize amounts with TAMARO widget
+* Minor improvements

+= 1.3.0 =
+* Added support for the TAMARO widget
+* Tested up to WordPress 5.6.0

+= 1.2.1 =
+* Fix: legacy forms showing amount 0

+= 1.2 =
+* Provide convenient interface to customize amounts

 = 1.1 =
 * Replace per form api-key with a global api-key